datacamp/courses-drivendata-water-pumps/chapter1.md

 The training and test set are already available in the workspace, as `train` and `test`.
 Apply `str()` to the training set.
 Which of the following statements is correct?

 *** =instructions
-- The training set has 891 observations and 12 variables.
+- `train_values` has 59400 observations and 40 variables.
-- The training set has 418 observations and 11 variables.
+- `train_values` has 59400 observations and 40 variables.
-- The testing set has 891 observations and 11 variables.
+- `train_values` has 59400 observations and 40 variables.
-- The testing set has 418 observations and 12 variables.
+- `train_values` has 59400 observations and 40 variables.

 *** =hint
 To see the structure of the `test` variable you can make use of `str(test)`.